adtzlr/felupe/docs/index.rst

 * `numpy <https://github.com/numpy/numpy>`_ for array operations
 * `scipy <https://github.com/scipy/scipy>`_ for sparse matrices

-In order to make use of all features of FElupe 💎💰💍👑💎, it is suggested to install all optional dependencies.
+In order to make use of all features of FElupe, it is suggested to install all optional dependencies.

 * `einsumt <https://github.com/mrkwjc/einsumt>`_ for parallel (threaded) assembly
 * `jax <https://github.com/jax-ml/jax>`_ for automatic differentiation in material formulations (JAX-based)